uscensusbureau/us-census-bureau-data-api-mcp/CONTRIBUTING.md

 - Read this contributing guide
 - Check the [README](https://github.com/uscensusbureau/mcp-server-census-api/blob/main/README.md) for project overview and setup instructions
 - Look at existing [issues](https://github.com/uscensusbureau/mcp-server-census-api/issues) and [pull requests](https://github.com/uscensusbureau/mcp-server-census-api/pulls)
-- Look for issues labeled "good first issue" if you're new to the project
 - Check if there's already an issue for what you want to work on
 - For major changes, open an issue first to discuss the approach